 Local Authority Budget:

-The LA currently allocates top up funding for pupils with complex needs.
-This money is allocated to individual support of pupils.
-The school is in a period of transition as the new EHC Plans are rolled out.
-Costed Provision Maps detailing the cost of interventions and support for individual pupils are produced to ensure the cost of provision, over and above the AWPU funding is provided in the future.
+The LA currently allocates top up funding for pupils with complex needs or for children with an EHCP.
+This money is allocated to support individual pupils.
+Costed Provision Maps detailing the cost of interventions and support for individual pupils are produced to ensure the cost of provision, over and above the AWPU funding is provided.